bksto/MyTwitter/README.md

 # MyTwitter

-o	Created a server to host multiple clients over a TCP connection using Python o	Features include enabling clients to post tweets, subscribe/unsubscribe to users, hashtag search, and make tweets public/private
+- Created a server to host multiple clients over a TCP connection using Python
+- Features include enabling clients to post tweets, subscribe/unsubscribe to users, hashtag search, and make tweets public/private